 DEFINED: Comorbidities are when one or more additional diseases occur in a person who already has a chronic condition.

-But it’s a different story for someone with an inflammatory disease like psoriasis.
+It’s a different story for someone with an inflammatory disease like psoriasis.
 For people with psoriasis, that inflammation runs rampant.
 Instead of creating new skin cells to replace old ones at the end of their life-cycle, the body creates excess skin cells, even when they’re not needed.
 Not only that, they’re produced at a rate up to seven times faster than normal.
 This results in new skin cells rapidly pushing old, dead cells to the surface, creating the plaques and scales you see on your skin.

 Now you can see the role that inflammation plays in the symptoms on your skin.